cdl-geneseo/geneseo-dictionary/R/Retail-Dollars.md

 # Retail Dollars

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Retail Dollars

 Created by  Aurora Merwin on May 05, 2023

 (noun) Money put onto a students ID Card that can be used at specific campus locations and for vending machines.
 It is a specific part of the dining system at SUNY Geneseo.
 Also known to be shortened to Retail.
 (Merwin, N-R, 2023)